joshua-hvmn/SIA/README.md

 If you accidentally pick the wrong one or you change your system (i.e. *upgrade* from an Nvidia GPU to an AMD GPU), you can run `./sia -s` to change the setup!

+*Note: If you receive a permission denied error, you might need to make the sia file executable with* `chmod +x sia`

+The SeaXNG secret key is stored in the .env if you need it.

 **Optional:**